phyletica/phyletica.github.io/slides/python/intro/slides.md

-Before we do anything else, add these two lines to the bottom of `.nanorc` file in your home directory
+Before we do anything else, add these two lines to the bottom of <code>.nanorc</code> file in your home directory

 ```